arkq/bluez-alsa/doc/bluealsa-client.1.rst

 ===============

 --------------------------------------------------------
-a simple command-line wrapper for the bluealsa D-Bus API
+a simple command-line wrapper for the BlueALSA D-Bus API
 --------------------------------------------------------

 :Date: February 2021